tiran/defusedxml/README.txt

 attribute blowup
 ----------------

-A XML parsers may use a algorithm with quadratic runtime O(n :sup:`2`) to handle attributes and namespaces.
+XML parsers may use an algorithm with quadratic runtime O(n :sup:`2`) to handle attributes and namespaces.
 If it uses hash tables (dictionaries) to store attributes and namespaces the implementation may be vulnerable to hash collision attacks, thus reducing the performance to O(n :sup:`2`) again.
-In either case an attacker is able to forge a denial of service attack with a XML document that contains thousands upon thousands of attributes in a single node.
+In either case an attacker is able to forge a denial of service attack with an XML document that contains thousands upon thousands of attributes in a single node.

 I haven't researched yet if expat, pyexpat or libxml2 are vulnerable.